natureglobal/go-letsencrypt-s3provider/README.markdown

 ## Description

-This is a custom Let's Encrypt challenge provider that is based on the webroot provider:
+This is a custom Let's Encrypt challenge provider based on the webroot provider but behaves differently when challenged.

 1. When requested to meet the challenge, this script creates a file in a S3 bucket (which is provided as `AWS_LETSENCRYPT_S3PROVIDER_BUCKET` environment variable) with `token` as the name and `keyAuth` as the content.
 2. And removes the file on cleanup.